How to support friends and family with the digital landline switchover

 Don’t worry, we will offer a dedicated landline service, allowing them to use their landline in the same way they do today.

-Download and print our one-page explainer on switching to Digital Voice
+You can also download and print our one-page explainer on switching to Digital Voice.

 -